 Five photographic artists from a diverse range of backgrounds were selected to contribute to the Head in the Clouds portrait exhibition.

-They have been selected to participate for their technical skill, their style, and their conceptual capacity - to challenge and engage the viewer.
+They were selected to participate for their technical skill, their style, and their conceptual capacity - to challenge and engage the viewer.

-The challenging format of the banner ratio will give the photographers the opportunity to stretch themselves artistically.
+The challenging format of the banner ratio provided the photographers with the opportunity to stretch themselves artistically.

 Although he has worked professionally for editorial and advertising clients for over 20 years, it is Peter Adams’ personal projects that inspire and intrigue.

-Peter has recently returned from five months travelling through Europe completing the last phase of a project spanning 30 years.
+During the project Peter had recently returned from five months travelling through Europe completing the last phase of a project spanning 30 years.

 He immerses himself in the world of his subject, getting to the core of what makes them tick, what is important to them, and presents it truthfully & creatively to the world.
 A master of light and humour, Peter brings a wealth of experience in bringing portraits and projects to life.